okansungur/ConfluentKafkaAvro/README.md

 Student class.
 <p align="center">
   <img  src="https://github.com/okansungur/ConfluentKafkaAvro/blob/main/generatedclass.png"><br/>
-  Generated class by maven plugin
+  Generated Student class by maven plugin
 </p>

 Next we will create a KafkaProducerService to send our messages to kafka .This will send the message to our topic with an id and value as student.
 For a better understanding we hardcoded the student value but you can assign the value from the application.properties file.